Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 The K&R style keeps programs compact by not putting the left brace on a line by itself.
 A disadvantage: the left brace can be hard to find.
-(I don’t consider this a problem, since the indentation of the inner statements makes it clear where the left brace should be.)
+(I don't consider this a problem, since the indentation of the inner statements makes it clear where the left brace should be.)
 The K&R style is the one most often used in
 Java, by the way.

 </li>